intvnut/projection_iterator/README.md

 standard sort, and it never needs to know we transformed its view of the underlying container.

+(Note: I _did_ try to find who posed the original question, and I was unable to find it.
+I will note that when I presented my idea of using a projection to simplify this, whoever asked the original question invited me to apply to my current employer; however, I already worked there.
+LOL.

+If you recognize yourself as the person who posed the question, let me know and I will credit you.
+I will say I apologize in advance that I am terrible at keeping up to date on my email.)

 ## The Adaptor: How It Works

 The projection adaptor takes a base random-access iterator and a projection